Bankrupting Sybil Despite Churn: Analysis

 Next, we prove the bound on the good spend rate.
-To begin, we partition every interval of length $\ell$ into $\ceil{\ell \JoinEst}$ \defn{sub-intervals} of length at most ${1}/{\JoinEst}$, where $\JoinEst$ is the estimate of the good join rate used in the interval.
+To begin, we partition every interval of length $\ell$ into $\lceil{\ell \JoinEst}\rceil$ \defn{sub-intervals} of length at most ${1}/{\JoinEst}$, where $\JoinEst$ is the estimate of the good join rate used in the interval.
 Then we have the following lemmas.

 \begin{lemma} Fix a sub-interval $j$.
 Let $\mathcal{T}_{j}$ be the total spending of the adversary in sub-interval $j$.
-Then, the number of bad IDs that join in this sub-interval is at most $\sqrt{2\mathcal{T}_{j}}$. \end{lemma} \begin{proof} Let $b_j$ be the number of bad IDs joining in the sub-interval $j$.
+Then, the number of bad IDs that join in this sub-interval is at most $\sqrt{2\mathcal{T}_{j}}$. \end{lemma}

+\begin{proof} Let $b_j$ be the number of bad IDs joining in the sub-interval $j$.
 Then, pessimistically assuming all bad IDs join before any good IDs in a sub-interval, we get: Solving the above for $b_j$, we obtain the result. \end{proof}

 \begin{lemma} An iteration intersects at most two intervals. \end{lemma}

 \begin{proof} We prove this by contradiction.
 Assume an iteration starts at time $t_0$ and intersects three or more intervals.
 Then, there will be at least one interval that is completely contained within the iteration.
 Let the first such interval start at time $t_1 \geq t_0$ and end at time $t_2 > t_1$.
 Let $n^a (n^d)$ be the number of IDs that join (depart) during this interval.
 Then: